FranciscoMoretti/site/data/blog/automate-your-job-search.md

 I built a three-step automation pipeline that cut the process down to 10 minutes:

 1. Scrape job data using Python
-2. Filter in bulk using spreadsheets
+2. Filter in bulk using Google Sheets
 3. Review only the most promising matches

 ### Step 1: Smart Scraping